Planning a trip to Salt Lake City? Here are our top picks...

 Beginning in 2018 the Mormon's lost their majority as more non-Mormons moved into the state.
 At this time, it was determined that 49% of the 1.1 million residents in Salt Lake County were Mormon.
 This is the lowest percentage reported by the Church of Jesus Christ of Latter-day Saints membership figures since at least the 1930s.

-Despite the membership numbers declining, the influence from the church is still strong and can be seen in the government and in other policies.
+Despite the membership numbers declining, the influence of the church is still strong and can be seen in the government and in other policies.

 If you have Chick-Fil-A near you, you are likely familiar with businesses being closed on Sundays.
 But it's not just Chick-Fil-A, other restaurants, businesses, and even City Creek Mall are closed as well.